manrongm/Task_Manager/README.md

 - Add new tasks with a tap
 - Mark tasks as complete using checkbox icons
 - Delete tasks with one click
-- Responsive layout and sleek mobile-friendly design
-- Custom styling with a modern look (no external CSS frameworks)

 ## Technologies Used